 The roof plays a critical function in protecting your home.
 It protects your home from the elements: snow, rain, heat and wind.
 Aesthetically, it also serves as your home’s crowning glory.
 You then need a roof that not only performs well but is also visually pleasing to the eye.
 To get started, it might help to get some roofing terminologies out of the way.
-In this blog post, residential and commercial roofing Baton Rouge LA expert, Coleman Roofing, LLC, breaks down seven roof design elements.
+In this blog post, residential and commercial roofing Baton Rouge LA expert, Coleman Roofing & Construction, breaks down seven roof design elements.

 The ridge is the highest point of the roof where two opposing roof planes intersect.
 It is the horizontal line at the roof’s top.

 A hip is a high point that is formed when two roofing planes form a vertical ridge.

 The valley is the v-cut angle that is formed when two roof sections come together and slope downwards.
 This is also where rain water flows.